 SoArt Lectures: Nikole Hannah-Jones

-Pratt’s School of Art (SoArt) and the Art & Design Education department are proud to present an evening with Nikole Hannah-Jones for the fourth annual SoArt Lecture.
+Pratt’s School of Art (SoArt) and the Department of Art and Design Education are proud to present an evening with Nikole Hannah-Jones for the fourth annual SoArt Lecture.

-This year’s event features Nikole Hannah-Jones, an award-winning investigative reporter covering racial injustice for the The New York Times Magazine and creator of the landmark 1619 Project.
-She was the recipient of the McArthur Fellowship in 2017 and is the co-founder of the Ida B. Wells Society for Investigative Reporting.
+This year’s event, presented in an online format, features Nikole Hannah-Jones, a Pulitzer Prize-winning investigative reporter covering racial injustice for The New York Times Magazine and creator of the landmark 1619 Project.
+She was the recipient of the MacArthur Fellowship in 2017 and is the co-founder of the Ida B. Wells Society for Investigative Reporting.

 ACCESS TO PRATT PROGRAMS AND ACTIVITIESPratt strives to make all programs, services and activities accessible, and will provide assistance to accommodate any individuals with disabilities.
 Security personnel, located at booths at 200 Willoughby Avenue and other campus locations, are available for assistance.
 Additional accessibility resources are available at pratt.edu/accessibility